 Lord Shiva presents in the form of “Cosmic Light” or “Jyotirlingam.”.
 Kedarnath is the highest among 12 jyotirlingas.

 According to Hindu myth, after the victory in Kurushetra, Pandavas felt guilty as they killed their own brothers.
 To redeem their sin, they desired the blessing of Lord Shiva.
 Lord Shiva dodged them again and again.
 At last, he took shelter at Kedarnath in the form of a bull.
 Pandavas were following him, he jumped into the ground and raised his hump over the surface.
-The other parts appeared at different places.
+The other parts appeared in different places.
 The belly at Madhmaheswar, arms appeared at Tungnath, his locks (hair) with the head at Kalpeshwar and the face at Rudranath.
 The combination of all the five shrines is known as Panch Kedar.